Introduction

 Covid-19 dealt a major blow to many sectors when it hit in early 2020.
 For the most part, the telecoms sector wasn’t one of them.
 Telecom suppliers that met the burgeoning demand—while delivering exceptional customer experience—were able to thrive.

 Telecom, media and technology consulting firm Analysys Mason expects the industry to continue its upward trajectory in the coming years.
-An increase in mobile connections, more spending on mobile data, and uptake of fiber services, the firm says, is likely to lead to worldwide telecom growth between 2020 and 2025.
+An increase in mobile connections, more spending on mobile data, and uptake of fiber services, the firm says, has lead to worldwide telecom growth between 2020 and 2025.

 But this is a fiercely competitive sector.
 And as both demand and competition rise, customers are becoming increasingly selective of the brands they choose.
 As a result, telecoms customer experience management (CXM or CEM) is quickly becoming a differentiating factor—more than it has ever been before.